PhandorinGhost/aTourOfGo/README.md

 # aTourOfGo
-exercises form tour of Go
+exercises from tour of Go